Skip to main content

 Written submissions received from individuals and non-public service organisations

 The Scottish Parliament Information Centre (SPICe) has produced a summary of the written submissions received.
-Read the SPICe summary here:
+Read the SPICe summary at the following link:

 Timetable